 Then I thought, (cue Charlie Foxtrot) “Oh, I know what will fix this.
 I’ll hire somebody.”
 Spoiler alert: It didn't fix that.
 And it wasn't my former assistant's fault; it was mine!
 The person I hired couldn’t do their job because they couldn’t read my mind.
 I hired them to be my voice, but because I didn’t onboard them with an editorial calendar, I was culpable.
 After all, they can't read my mind and describe what therapy can do the way I can.

-Editorial Calendar as Hiring Onboarding Process
+The Editorial Calendar for Onboarding

 Incorporating an editorial and content calendar into your standard operating procedures and onboarding processes makes hiring amazing.
 Here's a simple plan that will get you started: